Free Beta

 Speculative decoding works with models quantized in MNN and GGUF formats.
 If you're using a custom model, spec decode may not be available, but the model will run normally without it.

 Not manually.
-TokForge automatically selects the best draft-target pairing for each model based on rigorous testing.
-Custom pairings could result in poor performance or incorrect output.
-Trust the automatic pairing for the best results.
+TokForge automatically selects the best draft-target pairing for each model through comprehensive optimization testing (including ForgeLab's SpecDecodeSweepPlanner, which tests different configurations during AutoForge).
+The system finds the optimal pairing for your device.
+Custom pairings could result in poor performance, so trust the automatic selection for the best results.

 Is there a performance penalty if spec decode fails to predict correctly?